 Parent Education: Community Works facilitates Parenting Inside Out (PIO), an evidence-based cognitive-behavioral parenting curriculum designed specifically for justice-involved parents.
 PIO is offered inside the jails and at the Women’s Resource Center and Post-Release Education Program (PREP).

 Contact Visits: One Family enables parents and children to visit together at the jail in supervised, supportive encounters.
 Having replaced the alienating “window/phone” visits with child-friendly visiting rooms, One Family promotes positive visits through an orientation curriculum and staff assistance arranging visits, trouble-shooting with caregivers and addressing emotional/psychological issues.

-Family Transition Circles: Facilitated family circles (link to restorative justice page?) are available pre- and post-release to support the healing of the entire family.
+Family Transition Circles: Facilitated family circles are available pre- and post-release to support the healing of the entire family.
 Using a restorative justice approach, Family Transition Circles help the parent and family discuss the harm created by the individual, what that person can do to help heal the harm, and how to relate supportively to one another after release.
 Circles of Support are available to families at any time to address challenges that have arisen.

 Therapeutic Services: Therapeutic services are offered to parents and families in-custody and post-release.
 Providing a safe place for the parent and family to explore the circumstance leading up to incarceration is a powerful way to support the parent in breaking negative patterns and finding and sustaining their strengths.

 • One Family is the only program in the nation to make contact visits widely available rather than limit them to court-mandated parents.